The protection of your data is a high priority for OPPENLÄNDER.

 The processing of personal data for advertising/marketing purposes can be objected to at any time - without giving reasons.
 The data concerned will then no longer be processed for advertising/marketing purposes.

 Revocation of consent

 IX.
-Data security/encryption of e-mail communication
+Data security | Encryption of e-mail communication

-X. Links to third party websites
+X. Links to Internet pages of third parties

 XI.
-Amendment of data protection information
+Adjustments to the data protection information

 We will revise our information on the processing and protection of your personal data from time to time in order to adapt it to the state of the art or to changes in general conditions.
 We therefore recommend that you regularly check our website for any changes.